chandrakellwan/liri-nodeApp/README.md

 	•	npm package 'fs' for file system operations.
 Needed for reading and writing the random.txt and log.txt files.

-	•	npm pakcage 'axiom' for http GET calls to the API's.
+	•	npm package 'axiom' for http GET calls to the API's.

 	•	npm package 'node-spotify-api' for accessing the Spotify service's APIs.